lsbFlying/resy/README.md

 Therefore, if it is not similar to the global state of login and theme, it generally does not need to be specially set.
 </details>

-For states that need to exist globally, such as login and theme, you need to set initialReset to true.
+For states that need to exist globally, such as login or theme, you need to set initialReset to true.
 ```tsx
 const loginStore = createStore<{ userName: string; userId: number }>(